Gas heaters shouldn’t be used in small-enclosed areas, especially bedrooms because of potential carbon monoxide poisoning

 Our childproof fireplace and gas heater safety screens have been designed specifically with the safety of your child or pet in mind.

-Our Gas heater burn protection child/pet surround screen is the 1st of its kind – refer to image at the top of this post.
+The Gas heater burn protection child/pet surround screen is the 1st of its kind – refer to image at the top of this post.
 Designed for an indoor gas heater.
 The surround screen has 2 hooks that attach to the front grid of the portable gas heater, allowing a 10cm gap between the gas flame and grid ensuring no burns or scalds incur whilst the screen stays securely place.
 The grid gets warm, but not hot.
 The Gas Heater Screen has 2 solid 90 degree side panels (29cm) preventing access from the sides as well.

 Over and above installing a screen – Here are some useful Safety Tips for Gas Heaters